zeknoss/ion-db/README.md

-# IonDb Database Abstraction Layer
+# ion-db Database Abstraction Layer

-IonDb Database Abstraction layer is a tool that simplisizes database interactions between several database connections and your code.
+ion-db Database Abstraction layer is a tool that simplisizes database interactions between several database connections and your code.

 It can work with both SQL and NoSQL data structures with adapter support.
 The pre-definition of fields make data creation and modification secure and automated.